mwmMecoy/FormulaFinder/README.md

 ## Lessons Learned:
-How to use cloudinary to allow image uploads.
+Used cloudinary to allow image uploads to a database.
-First build using TailWindCSS in place of BootStrap.
+First application built using TailWindCSS in place of BootStrap.

-## To Do:
-• Remove remaining snippets of BootStrap and convert to TailWindCSS
-• Add additional display information to location product updates (brands, types)
-• (Future update) brands as types as radial selections instead of string entry